eduardoagarcia/shef/README.md

 - Applying the same transformation to multiple inputs
 - Building dynamic workflows based on discovered items

+> [!TIP]
-**Note**: Within a foreach loop, you can use conditional operations, transformations, and all other Shef features.
+> Within a foreach loop, you can use conditional operations, transformations, and all other Shef features.

 #### Example Foreach Recipes